-- Protection of the environment
+- Protection of the environment;

-- Quality, health and safety
+- Quality, health and safety;

-- Import-export quotas, wage and price controls, imposition of trade barriers and other forms of government
+- Import-export quotas, wage and price controls, imposition of trade barriers and other forms of government;

-- Regulation and economic conditions
+- Regulation and economic conditions;

+- Taxation;

+- Anti-corruption laws; and

-- Taxation
+- Anti-money laundering legislation.

 The Company and its customers are required to invest financial and managerial resources to comply with these laws and regulations.
 The Company cannot predict the future costs of complying with these laws and regulations, and any new laws or regulations could materially increase the Company' expenditures in the future.
 Existing laws or regulations or adoption of new laws or regulations limiting exploration or production activities by oil and gas companies or imposing more stringent restrictions on such activities could adversely affect the Company by increasing its operating costs, reducing the demand for its services and restricting its ability to operate its drilling units.